opengovsg/sgid-client/test/conformance/README.md

   3. The tests are flaky as they depend on making requests to the OIDC conformance test servers which could also be disruptive to our releases

 ### How it works

+OpenID Foundation's conformance test server acts as an IdP for an RP to run against.
+The IdP has various test modules (module names can be seen in `modules.py`) which test for specific behaviour from the RP.
+They then verify whether the RP is compliant by observing their behaviour in response (e.g. if the `accessToken` is rejected, then no calls should be made to the `userinfo` endpoint).

+As such, we are utilizing these tests to verify that our sgID SDK conforms to the OIDC spec.

+### Understanding the directory structure

 The `demo-rp` directory contains the demo app that will be interacting with the conformance tests.